snap-stanford/ringo/doc/source/reference/multimodal.rst

         Returns true if the attribute has been deleted.

-TNEANet
+TMMNet
 =======

-.. class:: TNEANet()
+.. class:: TMMNet()
-           TNEANet(Nodes, Edges)
-           TNEANet(Graph)
+           TMMNet(Graph)

-   Returns a new directed multigraph with node and edge attributes.
+   Returns a new directed multimodal network, consisting of different modes and the edges between them.
-   If no parameters are provided, an empty graph is created.
-If *Nodes* and *Edges* are specified, space is preallocated for *Nodes* nodes and *Edges* edges.
-If *Graph* is specified, the new graph is a copy of the input graph.

-   Nodes have IDs, which are arbitrary non-negative integers.
-Edges have IDs.
-   There can be more than one directed edge from one source node to a destination node.
-Self loops (one per node) are allowed as well as multiple (parallel) edges.
-Nodes and edges can have attributes/data associated with them.
-The attributes can be added dynamically at runtime.
-   The directed multigraph data structure is implemented using sorted adjacency lists.
-This means adding a node takes constant time, while adding an edge takes linear time (since adjacency list is kept sorted) in the node degree.
-Accessing arbitrary node takes constant time and accessing any edge takes logarithmic time in the node degree.
-   The attributes are organized in a columnar store, where each attribute column is defined for all the nodes or edges in the network.

-   Methods for :class:`TNEANet` are presented in two groups.
-The first group of methods deal with graph structure which includes nodes and edges.
-   The second group of methods deal with node and edge attributes.
+   Modes have user-specified names and SNAP-assigned integer IDs, which are arbitrary non-negative integers.
+Cross-nets, which store the edges between two modes, also have user-specified names and SNAP-assigned integer IDs.
+Cross-nets are, by default, directed but can also be undirected.
+The same source mode can be used as the destination mode for a given cross-net.

-   :class:`TNEANet` provides iterators for fast traversal of nodes, edges and attributes.
+   :class:`TMMNet` provides iterators for fast traversal of modes and cross-nets.
-   Iterator classes are :class:`TNEANetNodeI` for iterating over nodes, :class:`TNEANetEdgeI` for iterating over edges, and :class:`TNEANetAIntI`, :class:`TNEANetAFltI`, :class:`TNEANetAStrI` for iterating over integer, float or string attributes, respectively.
+   Iterator classes are :class:`TMMNetModeNetI` for iterating over modes and :class:`TMMNetCrossNetI` for iterating over edges.
-   Attribute iterators can operate over attributes for nodes or edges.

-   :class:`TNEANet` methods for graph structure are the following:
+   :class:`TMMNet` methods are the following:

      .. describe:: New()